devayanm/devayanm/README.md

 - 🔭 **Currently Working On**: [Solio.io](https://github.com/devayanm/solio.io) - An innovative college app that integrates social media and academic functionalities to enhance the student experience.
 Includes features like an alumnus connect button, anonymous feedback system, and more.
 - 🌱 **Learning**: Advanced concepts in blockchain development, particularly focusing on smart contracts and decentralized finance (DeFi).
-- 💬 **Ask Me About**: Web Development, Blockchain, Smart Contracts, and Decentralized Applications (DApps).
+- 💬 **Ask Me About**: Web Development, AI/ML, CyberSecurity, Blockchain, Smart Contracts, and Decentralized Applications (DApps).
 - ⚡ **Fun Fact**: I believe in the power of code to change the world and enjoy solving complex problems with simple, elegant solutions.

 ---